surajsureshkumar/surajsureshkumar/README.md

 ## 👋 I'm Suraj! :smiley:

  Software developer with interests in cloud computing, distributed systems, and building scalable applications/ systems.
-I find research and software development fun.
+I like games, research and software development.

 <!--
 🌍 Based in Jersey City, NJ